opeleg24/DecentraLab-QA-Home-Assignment/README.md

 **Allure Reports**: Generates detailed and interactive reports, providing insights into test results and facilitating debugging failures.
-Additionally, Allure captures screenshots of failures to aid in visual troubleshooting.

 ### How to Run Tests